-Focus on improving or mair her family as well as possibl ntaining the quality of life of a patient and his/ e until he/she dies. symptoms (including dyspnoea and pain) art failure and other co-morbidities and focus Access for the patient and spiritual care according to r his/her family to psychological support and need. death and resuscitation (wh aking account of preferences for place of nich may include deactivating devices, such as ble cardioverter defibrillator).
+Focus on improving or maintaining the quality of life of a patient and his/ her family as well as possible until he/she dies.

+Frequent assessment of symptoms (including dyspnoea and pain) resulting from advanced heart failure and other co-morbidities and focus on symptom relief.

+Access for the patient and his/her family to psychological support and spiritual care according to need.

+Advanced care planning, taking account of preferences for place of death and resuscitation (which may include deactivating devices, such as pacemaker and/or implantable cardioverter defibrillator).

 approach, is required in order to address and optimally coordinate the patient's care.
-Recent pilot studies have suggested an improvement in symptom burden and quality of life, but these data are too limited to provide a recommendation.
+Recent pilot studies have suggested an improvement in symptom burden and quality of life,^{653,655} but these data are too limited to provide a recommendation.